Free Fillable Forms e-File FAQs

 Are there required fields on the Fillable Forms?

 Yes.
 You must enter your name, SSN, address, telephone number and personal income information.
 If you file electronically, complete all fields on the e-File worksheet.

 Should I use dashes, dollar signs, commas or text when I enter tax return information?

 No. Do not use dashes, dollar signs or commas.

 When should I click the "Do the Math" button?

-The "Do the Math" button does calculations for you.
-Click "Do the Math" after you complete each section of a form.
-If you're unable to enter information into a certain field that means the field is calculated for you.
+Click "Do the Math" after you complete each section of a form, as it will do calculations for you.
+If you cannot enter information into a certain field, it means the field is calculated for you.